maksuturva/woocommerce_payment_module/readme.md

 [https://www.maksuturva.fi](https://www.maksuturva.fi/)

 ## Changelog

+### 2.0.7
+* Fix issue WooCommerce compatibility classes not loading in Linux environment

 ### 2.0.6
 * Not using deprecated magic order and product properties when WooCommerce major version is 3 or higher